cerner/terra-core/packages/terra-table/docs/guides/SectionWithinSection.md

     this.setState(state => ({ collapsedKeys: Utils.updatedMultiSelectedKeys(state.selectedKeys, metaData.key) }));
   }
 ```
 Settting state will trigger another render.
-So in the render method we need generate our sections with the updated isCollapsed and isCollapsible props.
+So in the render method we need to generate our sections with the updated isCollapsed and isCollapsible props.
 Each section needs a unique key, not necessarily associated to our own key, but it works as well.
-The tab le renders flat, so keys need to be unique even if items are placed within sections structurally.
+The table renders flat, so keys need to be unique even if items are placed within sections structurally.
 [React List & Key Documentation](https://reactjs.org/docs/lists-and-keys.html)
 ```jsx
   createSection(sectionData) {